meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 # Filtering and faceted search

-You can use Meilisearch's filters to refine search results.

-Filters have several use-cases, such as restricting the results a specific user has access to or creating faceted search interfaces.
+Filters have several use-cases, such as refining search results and creating faceted search interfaces.
 Faceted search interfaces are particularly efficient in helping users navigate a great number of results across many broad categories.

 ## Configuring filters